theme-next/theme-next.org/source/docs/getting-started/index.md

 {% endnote %}

 {% note warning %}
-If you still use NexT version 5, you can read [instructions for update from v5 to v6](/docs/getting-started/update-from-v5).
+If you are still using NexT version 5, you can read [instructions for update from v5 to v6](/docs/getting-started/update-from-v5).
 {% endnote %}

 #### Enabling NexT